 Experiences with the EnKF shows that the computational requirements for obtaining a proper representation of the covariance matrix are of the order of 100 model runs, which may be too expensive in real-time applications.
-The constant weighting function method developed by Madsen and Skotner /27/ is based on predefined gain vectors that are assumed constant in time.
+The stationary gain method developed by Madsen and Skotner /27/ is based on predefined gain vectors that are assumed to be time-invariant.
 In this case the filtering update is only slightly more expensive than a normal model run.